intersides/event-browser/README.md

 * number of clicks (views where `iteminfo.f != null`)
 * click-through-rate (number of clicks divided by the number of impressions)

-It would be nice to be able to sort this little table by the above metrics.
-Clicking on a visitor ID should take me back to that visitor's event stream.

-## Your Submission

-1. fork this repository here, on Bitbucket.
-2. solve the assignment (commit early and often!)
-3. invite us to your repo (andrascsibi, phraktle, dfogaras)

 ### Additional notes/hints

-* Don't waste your time with IE8.
-We will test your tool with the latest Chrome and Firefox.
-* Use any CSS/JS library/framework you want.
-Good coders code, great reuse.
-* Don't spend a lot of time with visuals.
+* Avoided time with visuals.
 The tool should look OK, but above all else, it should be functional.
 A minimalist approach that doesn't hurt our eyes should be fine.
-If you have the time to make it smooth and shiny (but won't distract from the data), it's great, impress us!
-* You might want to use some templating facility to generate page components (`document.createElement()` will quickly get out of hand).
-* You might find that expressing the filtering/statistics problems using functional programming idioms (map, filter, reduce) will result in clean, elegant code.
-Or the contrary:) Do whatever floats your boat and results in your nicest code.
-* Don't be stressed out if you are running out of time.
-Do the agile thing, and cut the scope.
-Just get something to work and push it out to production.
-Somebody's going to finish up the rest incrementally:)